Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 In order to access other receivers, labeled `this` expressions are used.
 These may be any of the following:

-- `this@type`, where `type` is a name of any classifier currently being declared (that is, this-expression is located in the inner scope of the classifier declaration), refers to the implicit object of the type being declared;
+- `this@type`, where `type` is a name of any classifier currently being declared (that is, this-expression is located in the [inner scope][Scopes and identifiers] of the classifier declaration), refers to the implicit object of the type being declared;
 - `this@function`, where `function` is a name of any extension function currently being declared (that is, this-expression is located in the function body), refers to the implicit receiver object of the extension function;
 - `this@lambda`, where `lambda` is a [label][Labels] provided for a lambda literal currently being declared (that is, this-expression is located in the lambda expression body), refers to the implicit receiver object of the lambda expression;
 - `this@outerFunction`, where `outerFunction` is the name of the function lambda literal currently being declared is passed as an immediate argument (that is, this-expression is located in the lambda expression body), refers to the implicit receiver object of the lambda expression.